10 Best Running Shoes for Beginners

 Sleek and simple

-Nike Air Zoom Structure 22 is one of the more stable picks on the 10 Best Running Shoes For Beginners.
+Nike Air Zoom Structure 22 is one of the more stable picks.
 Engineered for support while still being light, pushing you forward as you run.
 The structure 22 has a simple design that will help you learn just what your feet need when adjusting to the running lifestyle.Read more

 Putting the Zoom Air structure in the front of the shoe with Duralon rubber creates extra responsiveness and low ground-feel cushioning to your stride.
 Nike also added a partial booty and flywire mesh to the upper to keep the foot in place for more ground control.